oktomus/py-map-fetcher/README.md

 - Don't write the parameters in the python script.
 Use a `yaml` file instead.
 - Directly export the `sqllite` file.
 - Adapt the script to other map providers and document it.
+- Instead of giving coordinates, give a location and fetch a given radius

 For any feature request, please [file an issue](https://github.com/oktomus/py-map-fetcher/issues/new).